 Cuencaβs Andean food culture is rich and varied, yet most visitor's miss it entirely.
 Youβll explore markets and small local spots curated by our tastemakers guides.

 The food is rooted in Andean traditions, with a mix of corn-based dishes, soups, slow-cooked stews, and smaller plates and snacks like bolΓ³n and fried Ecuadorian empanadas.
-Itβs a broad look this complex cuisine.
+Itβs a broad look at this complex cuisine.

 Born and raised in Cuenca, Martin loves sharing the cityβs charm through its historic streets, markets, and local food culture.
 With a passion for tradition and everyday life, he enjoys helping guests experience the authentic side of this Andean city.